Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 In my personal and professional experience, this means, as much as possible, matching your insides to the outside world.

-It means, as much as possible, matching what you truly desire and what suits your soul when it comes to the big externals of our life: Where (home, community, place), What (career, hobbies, life endeavors), Who (relationships – with ourselves and others), and How (money, time).
+It means, as much as possible, matching what you truly desire.
+And what suits your soul when it comes to the big externals of our life.
+Where (home, community, place), What (career, hobbies, life endeavors), Who (relationships – with ourselves and others), and How (money, time).

 Giving yourself a beautiful adulthood also means, in my personal and professional experience, not only identifying what you hunger for on the inside but also working through and psychological and physiological trauma impacts that may – consciously or unconsciously – still be ruling you and leading to a disconnect between what you hunger for on the inside and what exists on the outside.